testing-library/jest-native/README.md

 ## Matchers

-`jest-native` has only been tested to work with `native-testing-library`.
+`jest-native` has only been tested to work with `RNTL`.
 Keep in mind that these queries will only work on UI elements that bridge to native.

 ### `toBeDisabled`